 Stock Idea: Why Fastly Could Be a Multi Bagger Over the Next Few Years

-In this six part series I analyze what I think are the five best cloud platform stocks within the investing theme of building blocks for digital transformation.
+In this five part series I analyze what I think are four really good cloud platform stocks within the investing theme of building blocks for digital transformation.
 I will post my evaluation of each one every few weeks, culminating in my selection of the best of the bunch.
 Follow me on Twitter @OwlWealthy to read my analysis when it's fresh off the press.

 Throughout the history of the computer industry, computing architecture designs have gone through multiple cycles.
 These architecture debates are about where to compute and process data.
 From a centralized compute approach that launched the mainframe period, to a decentralized approach that rose to prominence during the PC era, and more recently back to centralization with the advent of cloud computing.
 We are now seeing the pendulum swing back towards decentralization with the advent of edge computing.
 And, Fastly (NYSE: FSLY), and edge computing platform provider is quickly emerging as a leader in this space.